Data Lake

 Retrieve Logs from Your Data Lake

-When you need to search and analyze your logs from a Data Lake, you first must retrieve the data so that it can be written to your search backend.
-You retrieve log messages based on the streams used to route logs to your Data Lake, and logs are restored to the index set you specified upon initially creating the stream.
+When you need to search and analyze your logs from a data lake, you must retrieve the data so that it can be written to your search backend.
+For an internal data lake, you retrieve log messages based on the streams used to route logs to the data lake, and logs are restored to the index set you specified upon initially creating the stream.
+For external data lakes, you retrieve log messages based on the tables defined by the third-party solution's storage schema, and logs are restored to their associated system-manged stream.

 Manage Your Data Lake